Betty Bates (Lady at Law)

 Gillian Hazeltine

 Created by George F. Worts Pseudonyms include Loring Brent (1892-1967) Was GILLIAN HAZELTINE the inspiration for Erle Stanley Gardner’s Perry Mason?
-He was once one of the more popular lawyer/sleuth series characters from the pulps; but now almost totally forgotten.
-He was a long-running series character, a criminal attorney and investigator who appeared in almost thirty … Continue reading Gillian Hazeltine
+It's hard to say, but he's barely mentioned at all, unless it's in reference to Gardner and his most famous creation.
+Yet he was once one of the most popular lawyer/sleuth s in the … Continue reading Gillian Hazeltine